-We have audited the accompanying financial statements of Kapil Cotex Limited (TheCompany) which comprises the Balance Sheet as at March 312017 and the Statement ofProfit and Loss for the year ended and a summary of significant accounting policies andother explanatory information.
+We have audited the accompanying financial statements of KAPIL COTEX LIMITED ('thecompany') which comprises Balance Sheet as at 31st Mar 2022 the Statement ofProfit and Loss account and Cash Flow Statement for the year then ended and a Summary ofsignificant accounting policies and other explanatory information.

 Management's Responsibility for the Financial Statements

 1. The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company in accordance with the accountingprinciples generally accepted in India including the Accounting Standards specified underSection 133 of the Act read with Rule 7 of the Companies (Accounts) Rules2014.
 Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provision of the Act for safeguarding of the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial Statements thatgive a true and fair view and are free from materials misstatement whether due to fraudor error.